A prime system with many self-joinings: Introduction

-\begin{thm} There exists a prime system $(Y, \mathcal B, \nu,T)$ that is rank 1, rigid, and has a self-joining $\eta$ such that $(Y\times Y, \mathcal B\times \mathcal B, \eta,T\times T)$ is not a distal extension of $(Y, \mathcal B, \nu,T)$.
-Moreover, the set of self-joinings of $Y$ is a Paulsen simplex. \end{thm} To highlight the novelty of our construction, this is the first example of a rank 1 system that is not quasi-simple (recall that a system is \emph{quasi-simple} if all of its ergodic self-joinings are either the product measure or isometric extensions of the base system).
-Being a distal extension is a milder condition than being an isometric extension, meaning that the self-joining not being a distal extension is a stronger result.
-Additionally, our methods show that being not quasi-simple is a residual property in the space of measure preserving transformations (endowed with the weak topology), and this is a strengthening a result of Ageev~\cite{ageev}.
-Furthermore, our result answers a question posed by Danilenko~\cite[Section 7, Question (iii)]{danilenko} if the set of quasi-simple transformations and the set of \emph{distal-simple} transformations are both meager.
+\begin{thm} There exists a prime system $(Y, \mathcal B, \nu,T)$ that is rank 1, rigid, and has an ergodic self-joining $\eta$, which is not the product measure, such that $(Y\times Y, \mathcal B\times \mathcal B, \eta,T\times T)$ is not a distal extension of $(Y, \mathcal B, \nu,T)$.
+Moreover, the set of self-joinings of $Y$ is a Poulsen simplex. \end{thm} To highlight the novelty of our construction, we note that being not quasi-simple (or being not quasi-distal) is a residual property in the space of measure preserving transformations (endowed with the weak topology).
+This answers a question posed by Danilenko~\cite[Section 7, Question (iii)]{danilenko} who asked if the set of quasi-simple transformations and the set of \emph{distal-simple} transformations are both meager.
+It is also a strengthening of a result of Ageev~\cite{ageev} who showed that being simple is meager.